InTEGr8or/whywetech/content/posts/testing-to-learn/for-aws-certs.md

 ### Paid

 * Udemy
   * Udemy course providers tend to publish code and presentation slides in `.zip` format.
-That's one reason to store your notes in a local folder git repo.
+That's one reason to store your notes in a local folder Git repo.
 You can expand each of the zips into folders for each course.
   * The presentation slides and cheat sheets are much denser exam-oriented facts than what you'll find in AWS Docs or online.
   * Stephane Maarek
     * Maarek provides the densest, most extensive course material and practice exams.
 There are very slight narration annoyances that might reduce the multi-listen quality.
 I have most of his courses because they are the fullest single-source courses if you want to do just one per Exam.